meza/trance-stack/README.md

 >
 > **Note**
 > We've been using [Architecture Decision Records](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions)
-> throughout the development of the stack so if you ever find yourself wondering why we've chosen a particular service or
+> throughout the development of the project so if you ever find yourself wondering why we've chosen a particular service or
 > implementation, you can check the [ADR](./doc/adr/decisions.md) page for more information.
 >
 > We highly encourage you to keep on adding your own decisions.
 It's a great way to document the historical context of your
 > project, and it's a great way to share your knowledge with the rest of the team.
 >
 > We use [adr-tools](https://github.com/meza/adr-tools) to manage our ADRs.
-It is installed as part of the stack, so you
+It is installed as part of the dependencies, so you
 > should be able to use it right away.